Particular/docs.particular.net/servicecontrol/containerization/index.md

 `docker run -v c:\servicecontrol\:c:\data\ [imagename]`

 As a result, that container will write both logfiles and its database into that folder in respectively the `Logs` and `DB` folders.
-Another option is to map each folder specifically yourself for more control over their locations and divide them over separate drives, for example:
+Another option is to map each folder specifically, for more control over their locations and divide them over separate drives, for example:

 `docker run -v c:\servicecontroldatabase\:c:\data\DB\ -v d:\servicecontrollogfiles\:c:\data\logs\ [imagename]`